Chart Color Schemes

 Marsden Park features high concentrations of family households, with a higher-than-average median household size

 Family households account for 89.6% of all households, including 64.5% couples with children, 17.7% couples without children, and 6.6% single parent families.
-Non-family households make up the remaining 10.4%, with lone person households at 9.1% and group households comprising 1.2% of the total.
-The median household size is 3.4 people, larger than the Greater Sydney average of 3.3.
+Non-family households constitute the remaining 10.4%, with lone person households at 9.1% and group households comprising 1.2%.
+The median household size is 3.4 people, which is larger than the Greater Sydney average of 3.3.

 Frequently Asked Questions - Households